What We Do

 Folklife and Culture: Florida Folk Festival

-Beginning in 1994, Tale Tellers of St. Augustine, as a storytelling guild, applied to perform at the Florida Folk Festival, the oldest and largest continually operating state folk festival in the United States.
-TTSA was the first and only such group or organization ever to apply and be invited to participate.
-Each year since that time, TTSA takes part in this impressive celebration of Florida folk life by sending a troupe of storytellers to the festival.
-For a number of years TTSA received a commendation from the Secretary of State and festival organizers expressing gratitude for the group’s service to the citizens of Florida through storytelling.
-Tale Tellers draw enthusiastic festival friends each year.
-2016 marks the group’s 23rd year at the Florida Folk Festival.
+Beginning in 1994, Tale Tellers of St. Augustine, as a group, applied to perform at the Florida Folk Festival, the oldest and largest continually operating state folk festival in the United States.
+TTSA was the first, and only, group ever to apply and be invited to participate.
+Each year since then, TTSA takes part in this impressive celebration of Florida folk life.

 Historical Preservation: Florida Humanities Council

-Beginning in 1996, five members from the Tale Tellers of St. Augustine were invited by the St. Augustine Preservation Board to research and develop a program titled “The Historic Women of St. Augustine.”
-The program was intended to feature the stories of five women, each one representing a Century from St. Augustine’s history.
-The storytellers who participated in The Historic Women were invited to bring the program to other parts of Florida for celebrations and events such as the Florida Sesquicentennial Celebration, the Tallahassee San Luis Heritage Festival, county centennials and celebrations, dinner theaters, and the Florida Folk Festival at White Springs, FL.
+Beginning in 1996, five members from TTSA were invited by the St. Augustine Preservation Board to research and develop a program titled “The Historic Women of St. Augustine.”
+The program intended to feature the stories of five women, each one representing a different century from St. Augustine’s history.

-Since that time various TTSA members have participated in programs funded through mini-grants awarded by the Florida Humanities Council.
-The goal of these programs has been to share information which is educational, enriching, and entertaining.
-They have been sponsored in partnership with such renowned entities as the St. Augustine Historical Society, the St. Augustine Lighthouse Museum, The Palatka/Putnam Historical Society, and the Palatka/Putnam Sesquicentennial Commission.
-Such involvement and support has enabled the research and development of such programs as: “The Women Who Lived South of the Plaza: 1500 – 1900,” “Legends & Lore of the St. Johns River,” “Civil War Stories I” and “Civil War Stories II.”
+Since then, various TTSA members have participated in programs funded through mini-grants awarded by the Florida Humanities Council.
+The goal is to share information which is educational, enriching, and entertaining.
+We have partnered with renowned entities such as the St. Augustine Historical Society, the St. Augustine Lighthouse Museum, The Palatka/Putnam Historical Society, and the Palatka/Putnam Sesquicentennial Commission.
+Such involvement and support has enabled the research and development of other programs including: “The Women Who Lived South of the Plaza: 1500 – 1900”; “Legends & Lore of the St. Johns River”; “Civil War Stories I”; and “Civil War Stories II.”